gsauthof/frank/README.md

-This repository contains a command line program `frank` for buying postage online.
+This repository contains the command line program `frank` for buying postage online.

-Currently, the program only supports the Deutsche Post service ('INTERNETMARKE' a.k.a.
+The program supports the Deutsche Post service ('INTERNETMARKE' a.k.a.
 '1C4A' a.k.a.
 OneClickApplikation-Webservice) for letters and small packages.
-This program uses the [Python module `inema`][1] for communicating with that web-service (which uses a custom [SOAP][2] flavour).
+It uses the [Python `inema` package][1] for communicating with that web-service (which uses a custom [SOAP][2] flavour).

+Since mid 2017 it is [integrated with the inema package][1].
+That means that after inema version > 0.2 is out you can get `frank` via pip, e.g.:

+    $ pip3 install --user inema

+Thus, this repository is the upstream development repository for `frank`.

 2016, Georg Sauthoff <mail@georg.so>, GPLv3+